Sphereon-Opensource/pex-openapi/README.md

 ### Step 0 : Check GIT branch.

-`git branch` will list all the branches in local machine and also highlight the checked-out branch.
 Please check if you are on the right branch.
-Steps you are following should be from the same branch (e.g. in browser) as in your `cloned` git repo.
+The steps you are following should be from the same branch (e.g. in browser) as in your `cloned` git repo.

-A most common indicator of being on wrong branch may be that you encounter problems following steps.
+To list all the branches in local machine and also highlight the checked-out branch use the following command.
 ```
 git branch
 ```

-To switch the branch.
+To switch the branch use the following command.
 ```
 git checkout <branch-name>
 ```

 ### Step 1 : Generate models

-The following command will generate the models in `<workspace>/pe-openapi/target/sdks/models/typescript`
+The following command will generate the models in `<workspace>/pe-openapi/target/sdks/models/typescript`.
 ```
 mvn install -P models-typescript
 ```